x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/createCL_en.md

         >**Note:**
         >
         > For the specific usage scenarios of the parameters "DataSource" and "Mapping", refer to [Data Source][datasource].

+    - RefObj ( *object* ): The referenced catalog object

+        The format is consistent with the catalog objects in the catalog snapshot.

+    - RefFrom ( *string* ): The referenced collection name

+        Automatically obtain the properties and partition information of the referenced collection.

+    - RefMode ( *number* ): The referenced mode

+        - 0: Recompute partitions (only effective for hash sharding; equivalent to effect 1 for range sharding).
+        - 1: Rearrange the order of data groups.
+        - 2: Completely copy the partition information from `RefObj` or `RefFrom`.

+        When the value is 0 or 1, use the SplitGroupStart parameter to recalculate the order of data groups.

 ##RETURN VALUE##